Join us for one of the most unique and powerful education experiences in the world.

 We would be happy to answer your questions about our programs and admissions process.

-Our alumni and families are keen to talk about their Class Afloat story and we will gladly put you in touch with an alumni or alumni family member in your area who can share their experience.
+Our alumni and families are keen to talk about their Class Afloat experience and no one can tell the Class Afloat story better than they can.
+We will gladly put you in touch with an alumni or alumni family member in your area who can share their experience.

 To apply to Class Afloat – West Island College International, please